GoBeromsu/Pronounce-Selected-Text/README.md

-# Pronounce Selected Text
+# Pronounce Selected Text Plugin for Obsidian

-This plugin for Obsidian allows users to pronounce selected text using various accents and languages.
-The pronunciation is triggered via a command accessible from the command palette or a custom hotkey.
+This plugin allows you to pronounce selected text in Obsidian using text-to-speech functionality provided by your browser.

 ## Features

--   Pronounces selected text in the Obsidian editor with various accents and languages.
+- Pronounce selected text using browser-supported voices
--   Utilizes the Web Speech API to provide the text-to-speech functionality.
+- Adjustable speech rate
--   Lightweight and integrates seamlessly with Obsidian's native text editor.
+- Easy to use with a simple command

 ## Installation